Observe Mars this autumn as the Red Planet approaches opposition

 As Mars approaches opposition, take time to make the most of the Red Planet.

-But right now, in autumn, Mars is growing steadily larger and brighter, meaning there’s plenty to see in the run-up.
+Mars will grow steadily larger and brighter, meaning there’s plenty to see in the run-up.

 Here we’ll explore the exciting phenomena we can observe before and after Mars opposition.